WIKA-Group/javascript_parsers/README.md

 For more information about parser using see [JavaScript Parser Usage](/doc/JavaScriptUsage.md)

 # Release Notes

+2.4.0
+ - Added the parser for GD20W
+ - Added support for A2G low power messages.

 2.3.0
  - Added the parser for PEU+NETRIS3.